C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 # GPU-HC: Homotopy Continuation Path Tracking in GPU
 ### Research @ LEMS, Brown University (CVPR 2022)
 ## Introduction
 GPU-HC, as its name suggests, is a GPU implementation of Homotopy Continuation Solver.
 It is a general tool for finding roots of a polynomial systems (check our papers for more details).
 Our research aims at applying GPU-HC for computer vision problems, especially multiview geometry problems, where timings are crucial as the computation is typically performed under a RANSAC loop.
-Please refer and cite the following two papers if you intend to use them in your work.
+Please refer and cite the reference papers if you intend to use them in your work.
 Also, please do not hesitate to contact chiang-heng_chien@brown.edu if you have any questions on using GPU-HC. <br />

 ## New Updates
 1. 2023.05.14 GPU-HC has a new release! <br />